wilfredoha/DevOps-Projects/08 - LINUX ADMINISTRATION-NFS-LVM-PHP-APACHE/README.md

 <NFS-Server-Private-IP-Address>:/mnt/apps /var/www nfs defaults 0 0
 ```

-8. Clone the next [repository](https://github.com/wilfredoha/tooling) to your Github account.
+8. Clone the next [repository](https://github.com/wilfredoha/tooling) into the Web Servers.

 9. Deploy the tooling website’s code to the Webserver.
 Ensure that the html folder from the repository is deployed to /var/www/html